Frequently Asked Questions

 Pricing & Billing

-Uses credits: First Visit, Follow-up, Dictation, Recap, Medical Report, Referral Letter, Chat to Notes, Smart Review, Clinical Snapshot
+Uses 1 credit: First Visit, Follow-up, Dictation, Recap, Medical Report, Referral Letter, Imaging Report, Chat to Notes, Smart Case Review, Clinical Snapshot.

 You'll receive notifications as you approach your limit.
 You can: